EdNekebno/myrivescartridges/HOW-TO-ZXSPECTRUM.md

 ###### Game Controller

-We've come along way since the decades old speccy key.
+We've come along way since the decades old speccy keyboard.
 We probably want to use a game controller (or at least map the keys RIVES uses for one to whatever weird speccy keys the game author choose).
 The Game Controller will also emulate a Kempston joystick, but we should do this anyway.
 Hit F2 and you get a different menu.

 ![Key Config](https://github.com/EdNekebno/myrivescartridges/blob/main/images/keyconfig.png)